railsbridge-boston/railsbridge-boston/views/installfest.markdown

 When you are done with all the sections, find a staff member to go through the checklist with you.

-### 1. Set Up Ruby
+### 1. Set Up Ruby Development Environment
-Instructions for installing and running Ruby.
+The Ruby development environment includes several tools: Ruby, Rails, sqlite3, heroku toolbelt, and git.
+The instructions vary depending on the operating system of your computer.

 [Install Ruby on Windows](/installfest/install/windows)
 [Install Ruby on Mac OS X](/installfest/install/osx)